Gravitational waves from parabolic encounters: A study of linear and nonlinear memory: Introduction Motivation

 With the above discussion stored as background, we can now realize that unbound sources like hyperbolic encounters do have both linear and non-linear memory \cite{Favata:2011qi, Hait:2022ukn}.
 However, the bound eccentric orbits, on the other hand, only have non-linear memory and no linear memory component \cite{Favata:2011qi, Hait:2022ukn}, a fact easily attributed to the symmetry in velocity asymptotes.
 In this paper, we discuss a very specific case, i.e., what happens when the eccentricity becomes $1$, and we have parabolic encounters!
-These encounters are expected to be common in dense clusters and provide an interesting parameter space to study high eccentric GW observations \cite{Kocsis:2006hq,OLeary:2008myb}.
-Several studies expand on the formation of binaries through captures \cite{PhysRevD.102.083016,Gondan:2020svr,Gond_n_2022}, while marking the importance of the parabolic limit \cite{Bae:2017crk,Gond_n_2018}.
+Several studies expand on the formation of binaries through captures \cite{PhysRevD.102.083016, Gondan:2020svr, Gond_n_2022}, while marking the importance of the parabolic limit \cite{Bae:2017crk, Gond_n_2018}.
 These events may provide a closer look at the strong field regime since they represent marginally bound orbits where one compact object may momentarily pass very close to another compact body.
-In contrast to widely separated orbits, one expects that the burst produced during such a brief but intense encounter would contain these signatures within \cite{Mukherjee:2020hnm}.
+However, the formation of a binary system at eccentricity exactly equal to 1 is a fine-tuned physical system.
+The motion of a realistic astrophysical binary is more likely to be bound \cite{Peters:1964, PetersMathews:1963}, or unbound/hyperbolic \cite{Mukherjee:2020hnm}, rather than exactly parabolic \cite{Berry:2010gt, Bae:2017crk}.